zerotier/libzt/docs/zt_sdk_intro.md

 ![Image](docs/img/methods.png)

-## Build instructions

-Check out our [Integrations](integrations/) to learn how to integrate this into your application.

 ## How does it work?

-We've built a special background tap service that pairs the ZeroTier protocol with swappable user-space network stacks.
-For our initial release we've provided drivers for [Lightweight IP (lwIP)](http://savannah.nongnu.org/projects/lwip/) and [picoTCP](http://www.picotcp.com/).
-The aim is to provide a new way for you to bring your applications onto your virtual network.
+We've designed a background tap service that pairs the ZeroTier protocol with swappable user-space network stacks.
+We've provided drivers for [Lightweight IP (lwIP)](http://savannah.nongnu.org/projects/lwip/) and [picoTCP](http://www.picotcp.com/).
+The aim is to give you a new way to bring your applications onto your virtual network.
 For a more in-depth explanation of our technology take a look at our [SDK Primer](docs/zt_sdk_primer.md)

 ## APIs